-You can interact with collections by using the site.collectionname namespace, where collectionname is what you've configured.
+You can interact with collections by using the site.collection_namespace path, where collection_namespace is what you've configured.
 In this case, if I wanted to loop through all tooltips, I would use site.tooltips instead of site.pages or site.posts.